 3. Firiplaka Beach

-Firiplaka Beach is one of my favorite beaches on the entire island.
+Firiplaka Beach is one of my favorite beaches on the entire island and one of the best things to do in Milos!
 This is a long beach with plenty of space to spread out and enjoy a beach day without others on top of you.

 White sand, and calm blue waters are what make this beach so special.
 Although I really loved the huge colored rock formations along the coastline!